All in the Family Jason Hughes, president of Hughes Marino

 His oldest son Tucker is looking at San Diego’s commercial real estate with the same eyes.
 At 20 years old, Tucker Hughes—following his older sister, Star—completed his undergraduate degree in almost half the time the traditional track suggests.
 And if that wasn’t impressive enough, he also completed his master’s degree from the University of San Diego—like his father—this spring.
 The hands-on experience of working alongside his mother, father and older sister at Hughes Marino instilled in Tucker Hughes the business practicalities that cannot be learned through academia.
 As a result, he has achieved great success and responsibility before most of his peers have received their first cap and gown.

-[Shown above: Tucker and Jason Hughes of Hughes Marino]
+[Shown to the Right: Tucker and Jason Hughes of Hughes Marino]